elenam/babel-legacy/README.md

 A prrof of concept tool for transforming error message in Clojure into beginner friendly forms.
 Very early in development.
-Paper describing it's use and development availible [here](https://github.com/Clojure-Intro-Course/mics2018demo/blob/master/mics2018.pdf "MICS Paper")
+Paper describing its use and development availible [here](https://github.com/Clojure-Intro-Course/mics2018demo/blob/master/mics2018.pdf "MICS Paper")

 ## Usage